tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 There is an additional attack, termed the Russel attack, after Russel O'Connor, who has discovered that for multi-party schemes a party could claim ownership of someone else's private key and so spend the other outputs.

-Wuille P. [[1]] has been able to address some of these issues and has provided a solution which refines the Bellare-Neven (BN) scheme.
-He also discussed the performance improvements that were implemented for the scaler multiplication of the BN scheme and how they enable batch validation on the blockchain. [[2]]
+Wuille P.&nbsp;[[1]] has been able to address some of these issues and has provided a solution which refines the Bellare-Neven (BN) scheme.
+He also discussed the performance improvements that were implemented for the scaler multiplication of the BN scheme and how they enable batch validation on the blockchain.&nbsp;[[2]]

 ### MuSig